 What Does it Take to Be a Construction and Maintenance Painter?

-Job Description & Duties Paint walls, equipment, buildings, bridges, and other structural surfaces, using brushes, rollers, and spray guns.
+Example of Construction & Maintenance Painter Job Paint walls, equipment, buildings, bridges, and other structural surfaces, using brushes, rollers, and spray guns.
 May remove old paint to prepare surface prior to painting.
 May mix colors or oils to obtain desired color or consistency.

 Daily Life Of a Construction & Maintenance Painter

 - Remove old finishes by stripping, sanding, wire brushing, burning, or using water or abrasive blasting.

 - Read work orders or receive instructions from supervisors or homeowners to determine work requirements.

 - Apply primers or sealers to prepare new surfaces, such as bare wood or metal, for finish coats.

 - Apply paint, stain, varnish, enamel, or other finishes to equipment, buildings, bridges, or other structures, using brushes, spray guns, or rollers.

 - Bake finishes on painted or enameled articles, using baking ovens.

 - Cut stencils and brush or spray lettering or decorations on surfaces.